pranavmalvawala/pranavmalvawala.com/src/content/understanding-sql-joins.md

 date: '2021-05-03T12:06:01.752Z'
 draft: false
 ---
 _JOIN_, one of the key components of SQL, without which collecting data from different tables, in a single query, in a structured format would nearly be impossible.
-Inshort it eases the life of a developer.

 > A _JOIN_ clause is used to combine rows from two or more tables, based on a related column between them. - w3schools